CryoGrid/CryoGridCommunity_source/README.md

 An instruction video on downloading the CryoGrid community model and running simple simulations is available here: https://www.youtube.com/watch?v=L1GIurc5_J4&t=372s
 The parameter files and model forcing data for the simple simulations from the video can be downloaded here: http://files.artek.byg.dtu.dk/files/cryogrid/CryoGridExamples/CryoGrid_simpleExamples.zip

+## Get involved

+There is an [email group](https://groups.google.com/g/cryogrid) for news, (high-level) discussions and invitation to the annual hackathon, as well as a [slack](https://join.slack.com/t/cryogrid/shared_invite/zt-2487oq3o5-ghOQCw2rLimIk13xft27ZQ) for debugging, (low-level) discussions, community building and other things CryoGrid-related!